web3validator/validator-bonds/packages/validator-bonds-cli/README.md

   -p, --print-only                                     Print only mode, no execution, instructions are printed in base64 to output.
 This can be used for placing the admin commands to SPL Governance UI by hand. (default: false)
   --skip-preflight                                     transaction execution flag "skip-preflight", see https://solanacookbook.com/guides/retrying-transactions.html#the-cost-of-skipping-preflight (default: false)
-  --commitment <commitment>                            Commitment (default: "confirmed") --confirmation-finality <finality>                   Confirmation finality of sent transaction.
+  --commitment <commitment>                            Commitment (default: "confirmed") --confirmation-finality <confirmed|finalized>        Confirmation finality of sent transaction.
 Default is "finalized" that means for full cluster finality that takes ~8 seconds. (default: "finalized")
   -d, --debug                                          printing more detailed information of the CLI execution (default: false)
   -v, --verbose                                        alias for --debug (default: false) -h, --help                                           display help for command